BatchClayderman/LaTeXChecker/README.md

 Change the behaviors for ``.gv`` files.
 Revise the extension ``.gz`` to ``.gv``.

 Change the option recognition mode to the non-case-sensitive one.

+### v2.6 (20241124)

+Fix the bug of using ``\end{document}`` to end sections and subsections.

+Print the information on the leaving structure node mentioned above for debugging information via a queue.

+Add support for newly defined environments.